Working towards Weddings!

 Well, we could have said “no”, but what are parents for!
 So the answer was “yes”.
 We needed to temporarily abandon work on the farmhouse and begin, with avengeance, on the barn.
 So, Maureen and the girls started working, planning…and praying.
 George, our son Ryan, future son-in-law Josh, two very dear friends, Louie and Randy, and a group of Randy’s buddies went to work at full speed.
 We began on the Bank Barn and surrounding corral, replacing fence in the field and re-roofing the old machine shed.
 Barn flooring, posts, beams and siding were removed and replaced (more work than words).
 Sliding barn doors & track were replaced, Poison Ivy removed (on the hottest day of Spring) and a twenty-five by forty-five foot deck was added in front of the barn.
 Finally, lighting, outlets and fans were added, of course, after electricity was installed, then the floor was sanded and sealed.

-After a brief rain, late on June 15th, the dawn of June 16th. brought bright blue skies, puffy white clouds, and a spring breeze to the picturesque farm.
+After a brief rain, late on June 15th, the dawn of June 16th., brought bright blue skies, puffy white clouds, and a Spring breeze to the picturesque farmstead.
 Guests arrived and a wonderful celebration followed while Kimberly became the first direct descendant of Conrad Botzum to marry at the old homestead.
-Then on August 11th, on an almost duplicate day, Kirsten was married at The Chapel, in Akron and welcomed friends and family to her reception hosted in the barn.
+Then on August 11th, on an almost duplicate day, Kirsten was married at The Chapel, in Akron and welcomed friends and family to her reception hosted in the 1898 Bank Barn.

 Much has been accomplished along with The Bank Barn.
 Beside the new roof on the Machine Shed and the new fencing, routine mowing and maintenance continues.

 Since the weddings, work has continued on the house.
 All the new heating, air-conditioning, plumbing and electrical is in.
-The house is insulated, drywalled and painted.
+The house is insulated, dry-walled and painted.
 All of the windows have been installed and George, who has been wearing a carpenters hat for many years, doing the trim work, has finally put back on his architects cap.
-The porch has been completely redone in rough sawn cedar and redwood, including custom made screens.
+The porch has been completely redone in rough sawn cedar and redwood, including custom (George) made screens.
 All of the kitchen cabinets and counter tops have been installed, along with bright, sparkling, white appliances.
-The floors have all been sanded and sealed on all three floors.
+The floors have been sanded and sealed on all three floors.
 All four bathrooms are in and working, along with paint, wall paper borders and light fixtures.
-All floors are trimmed and stained and varnished.
-In fact, the last thing needed is to a few five panel ladder doors to finish everything.
+All floors of rooms are trimmed and stained and varnished.
+In fact, the last thing needed is to hang some ‘five panel ladder’ style doors to finish everything.

 The Summer of 2005 saw us rebuilding the Sweitzer Barn foundation with old sandstone foundation blocks, demolishing the collapsing 1930’s cottage and mowing lots and lots of grass.